 Ms. Ford developed and led one of the largest fundraising campaigns in Colorado history – the $200 million campaign to relocate the University of Colorado Hospital to the former Fitzsimmons Army Base (now known as the Anschutz Medical Campus).
 She has also worked with Carnegie Hall to raise funds for UCH’s Bone Marrow Transplant Program.

 In addition to working with UCH, Ms. Ford has worked for The Children’s Hospital Colorado and the Sisters of Charities Providence Health Partners, both in Denver, Colorado and Eisenhower Medical Center in California.
-Ms. Ford’s professional experience also includes Capital Campaign consulting to Scripps Coastal Medical Center, Girl Scouts of the USA, and other healthcare organizations.
+Her professional experience also includes Capital Campaign consulting to Scripps Coastal Medical Center, Girl Scouts of the USA, and other healthcare organizations.
 In the early 1990s, Ms. Ford accompanied the Project Open Heart team that performed the first open heart surgery in Central Asia.
-Sponsored by the Republic of China Army, Ms. Ford toured Chinese hospitals and was one of the first lecturers on the subject of philanthropy in Beijing, China.
+Sponsored by the Republic of China Army, she toured Chinese hospitals and was one of the first lecturers on the subject of philanthropy in Beijing, China.

 Ms. Ford, a Certified Executive Coach and a graduate of the Disney Institute, has served as a board member at several nonprofit agencies, including Special Olympics.
-Ms. Ford earned a Bachelor of Arts from Syracuse University and a Master of Arts in Gerontology.
+She earned a Bachelor of Arts from Syracuse University and a Master of Arts in Gerontology.
 Ms. Ford is also an Oblate with the Order of St. Benedict, New Camaldoli Hermitage, Big Sur.

 Jennifer L. Williams, M.A.